sliftist/ext-tabs/README.md

 Run `yarn watch` to automatically rebuild when source files change.

-Any pull requests (especially design related) are very much encouraged.
+Any pull requests (especially design related) are very much encouraged!
 I recommend starting by reading `Layout.tsx` and `TabPage.tsx`.
 Backend data and the service worker is managed by `TabState.tsx`.